maevaportfolio/pyronear_fork/README.md

 ## 🌐 About the Project

 This project incorporates a variety of advanced image processing techniques, specifically designed to enhance the capabilities of the Pyronear project for forest fire detection.
-Utilizing machine learning models, the project focuses on several key areas of image processing to improve detection accuracy and performance.
 Here’s an overview of what each part of the project involves:

-- **Image Preprocessing**: Essential for preparing raw image data for further processing and analysis.
-This includes standardizing image sizes, formats, and ranges.

-- **Transformation and Augmentation**: These techniques artificially expand the dataset with modified versions of existing images through operations such as rotations, scaling, and flipping.
+- **Image Preprocessing : Transformation and Augmentation**: These techniques artificially expand the dataset with modified versions of existing images through operations such as rotations, scaling, and flipping.
 This is crucial for training robust machine learning models.
+The pipeline can make rotation on the images but also the labels.

-- **Super-resolution**: Enhances the resolution of input images, which can be particularly beneficial for improving the quality of images captured from low-resolution devices in forested areas.
+- **Super-resolution**:Enhances the resolution of input images, which is particularly beneficial for improving the quality of images in the Roboflow dataset that includes video game captures from low-resolution devices in forested areas.
+This improvement helps make our models more robust, enhancing their ability to detect smoke and other indicators of forest fires effectively

 - **Hyperparameter Tuning**: Optimizes the performance of machine learning models by systematically searching for the most effective combination of parameters.
 This process ensures that the models perform optimally under various conditions.
+Here, we are going to use Random search.

 These components are integrated into the Pyronear project to enhance its effectiveness in detecting forest smoke, ultimately aiming to provide faster and more reliable fire detection solutions.